-We have made our implementation publicly available online\footnote{\url{https://github.com/ChangminWu/RobustGCN}}.
+We have made our implementation publicly available online\footnote{\href{https://github.com/ChangminWu/RobustGCN}{https://github.com/ChangminWu/RobustGCN}}.
 It is built upon the open source library \textit{PyTorch Geometric} (PyG) under MIT license \citep{Fey/Lenssen/2019}.
 The experiments are run on a Intel(R) Xeon(R) W-2123 processor with $64$GB ram and a NVIDIA GeForce RTX 2080Ti GPU with $12$GB ram.